oat-sa/taohub-articles/forge/pci-development.md

 To compile a portable element, just follow the two following steps:

 1 - Add the array of your PCI modules to the “src” entry of your runtime manifest.
 The first element in the array must be the entrypoint, the module that implements the PCI API.
-The output will be in the hook file definied in the manifest, in this example in the file “likertScaleInteraction.min.js”.
+The output will be in the hook file defined in the manifest, in this example in the file “likertScaleInteraction.min.js”.

 ```
     "runtime" : {